OzgeDi/HealthSystem-Business-and-Data-Analysis-Project/README.md

 ## 🌐 About the Project

 This project sample covers **all processes from data generation to business analysis in an end-to-end manner.**
-It demonstrates practical integration between database design, process modeling, testing, and visualization.
+It demonstrates practical integration between database design, data analysis, process modeling, testing, visualization and evaluation of system.

 ---